chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "Code assumed SMTestProxy exposes a project and passed null to getLocation, causing unresolved reference and nullability errors.", "PROJECT NOTE": "In this SDK, SMTestProxy doesn't provide a Project; obtain Project from AnActionEvent/DataContext and pass it explicitly to getLocation.", "NEW INSTRUCTION": "WHEN calling SMTestProxy.getLocation THEN pass Project from action context explicitly" }

+[2025-12-09 21:37] - Updated by Junie - Error analysis
+{
+    "TYPE": "logic bug",
+    "TOOL": "PytestNodeIdGenerator.generateFromProxyHierarchy",
+    "ERROR": "Node ID used '::' for path components", "ROOT CAUSE": "When PSI resolution fails, fallback concatenates all proxy names with '::', treating directories as pytest suffix instead of a filesystem path.", "PROJECT NOTE": "In the SMTestProxy tree, leading nodes often represent path segments (e.g., tests -> test_this -> test_fqn.py).
+Build path with '/' up to the file node, then append '::Class::test'.", "NEW INSTRUCTION": "WHEN PSI resolution returns null and using proxy fallback THEN join leading path segments with '/' and use '::' only for classes/tests"
+}

+[2025-12-09 21:38] - Updated by Junie - Error analysis
+{
+    "TYPE": "logic bug",
+    "TOOL": "PytestNodeIdGenerator.getId",
+    "ERROR": "Fallback produced '::' path segments instead of path/file.py::suffix", "ROOT CAUSE": "PSI resolution failed and fallback concatenated tree node names with '::' separators.", "PROJECT NOTE": "Resolve PSI via PyTestsLocator.getLocation(locationUrl, project, scope) rather than proxy.getLocation; then build nodeid from file relative path and PSI hierarchy.", "NEW INSTRUCTION": "WHEN getLocation returns null or file is null THEN resolve via PyTestsLocator using locationUrl" }

+[2025-12-09 21:38] - Updated by Junie - Error analysis
+{
+    "TYPE": "logic bug",
+    "TOOL": "PytestNodeIdGenerator.generateFromProxyHierarchy",
+    "ERROR": "Fallback produced invalid pytest node id format", "ROOT CAUSE": "The fallback joins all proxy names with '::', losing path separators and .py.", "PROJECT NOTE": "In TestTreeView, directory nodes are suites; the file node carries the .py filename.
+Build 'dir/dir/file.py' then append '::Class::test'.", "NEW INSTRUCTION": "WHEN using fallback from proxy hierarchy THEN join directories with '/', then '::' for classes/methods"
+}

+[2025-12-09 22:25] - Updated by Junie - Error analysis
+{
+    "TYPE": "test runtime",
+    "TOOL": "run_test",
+    "ERROR": "NullPointerException in PytestNodeIdGeneratorTest",
+    "ROOT CAUSE": "Test files are not under a module content root so generator returns null and NPE follows.", "PROJECT NOTE": "In BasePlatformTestCase, create test files with myFixture.addFileToProject(\"tests/test_fqn.py\", text) or configure a content root; avoid configureByText alone when code needs VirtualFile path resolution.", "NEW INSTRUCTION": "WHEN testing PytestNodeIdGenerator THEN add files via myFixture.addFileToProject under a source root" }

+[2025-12-09 22:28] - Updated by Junie - Error analysis
+{
+    "TYPE": "invalid args",
+    "TOOL": "run_test",
+    "ERROR": "NullPointerException in PytestNodeIdGeneratorTest",
+    "ROOT CAUSE": "FakeSMTestProxy was created with a null locationUrl so parseProxy returned null and was dereferenced.", "PROJECT NOTE": "Tests using SMTestProxy must provide a valid python<file_path>://FQN locationUrl; use psiFile.virtualFile.path from myFixture.configureByText.", "NEW INSTRUCTION": "WHEN constructing SMTestProxy in tests THEN provide python<abs_file_path>://module.Class.test locationUrl"
+}

+[2025-12-09 22:30] - Updated by Junie - Error analysis
+{
+    "TYPE": "test failure",
+    "TOOL": "run_test",
+    "ERROR": "Intentional fail() caused test run to error", "ROOT CAUSE": "A diagnostic test deliberately calls fail(), converting the debug run into a build error.", "PROJECT NOTE": "Large failure messages can break Gradle’s XML reports; prefer stdout/stderr for diagnostics.", "NEW INSTRUCTION": "WHEN adding temporary debug output in tests THEN print logs and keep tests passing" }